geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 &lsquo;material properties&rsquo;: A visualization output object that generates output for the material properties given by the material model.
 The current postprocessor allows to output a (potentially large) subset of all of the information provided by material models at once, with just a single material model evaluation per output point.
 Although individual properties can still be listed in the &ldquo;List of output variables&rdquo;, this visualization plugin is called internally to avoid duplicated evaluations of the material model.

-In almost all places inside \aspect{}, the program can use &ldquo;averaged&rdquo; material properties, for example for the assembly of matrices and right hand side vectors.
+In almost all places inside ASPECT, the program can use &ldquo;averaged&rdquo; material properties, for example for the assembly of matrices and right hand side vectors.
 To accurately reflect the material parameters used internally, this visualization postprocessor averages in the same way as is used to do the assembly, and consequently the graphical output will reflect not pointwise properties, but averaged properties.

 Physical units: Various.